 The Nominee is expected to have experience and be involved in lands and environment matters, as well as regulatory matters.
 To date, this has been accomplished though appointments of staff (principally) or members that are heavily involved with their local Lands and Environment department.
 This ensures that the respective nations are best able to benefit from the collaborative efforts, with staff able to bring matters directly to their leaderships.

 Tom was born at Little Buffalo River, a traditional fishing village on Great Slave Lake.
 Though he’s traveled elsewhere, this area is always where he has returned – whether is harvesting timber or working on the water, being on the land around Fort Resolution is important to him.

 Tom has worked in the north for 40 years, and is currently the mining advisor for the NWT Métis Nation.
 Prior to that he’d spent a decade working at Ekati, from the initial baseline sampling through to operations.
 This is just the tip of an iceberg – there is a long history of experience and education as well as the stories and knowledge of his people and family – including being the chairperson of the first community council in Fort Resolution.

 These days Tom still spends a lot of time on the land.
 Whether its cutting wood, hunting, or harvesting mushrooms, he’s always active.

 Robert was born and raised in Fort Resolution, NWT, and attended residential school in Fort Resolution.
-Robert has served in local politics since the early 1970s to present, including serving as Chief of Fort Resolution and as a band councillor.
+Robert has served in local politics since the early 1970s to present, including serving as Chief of Fort Resolution and as a band Councillor.
 Robert has also served as the Mayor and Member of Legislation for Tu Nedhe.
-Currently, he serves as sub-chief for Deninu Kué First Nation and represents DKFN at the Ni Hadi Xa governance committee.
+Robert has also served as sub-chief for Deninu Kué First Nation and is currently, representing DKFN at the Ni Hadi Xa governance committee.
 Robert is also father, grandfather, and great great-grandfather.